rotwurstesser/bb-notes/notes/Interaction Design.md

 # begriffe

+## feedback

+user feedback <- system answers! spinner.gif hey i am loading weak feedback: often used actions need weak feedbacks, when we save which we do often we dont want a popup telling us to do it strong feedback: data uplaod or other mission critical things need strong feedback <- prompt when user wants to delete! feedback for loading is needed after 1sec loading of items.

+feedforward is feedback that tells you before what will happen next

 ## affordance

 all actions that are possible by an object <- a button can be clicked, its affordance is that its clickable